-Sue is a writer and performance practitioner in the School of Arts, Brunel University, London.
-She has been at Brunel since 1999 and gained a Chair in 2008.
-Her original degree (for which she gained First Class Honours) and Doctorate were both in English and Comparative Literature.
-However, for many years her research has focussed on Experimental Drama.
-She was a founder of the Body, Space & Technology Research group at Brunel, which has now evolved into the Centre for Contemporary and Digital Performance.
+I am Professor Emeritus and Hononary Professor in the Department of Arts and Humanities.
+I have been at Brunel since 1999 and gained a Chair in 2008.
+My original degree (for which I gained First Class Honours) and Doctorate were both in English and Comparative Literature from Murdoch University, Western Australia.
+However, for many years my research has focussed on Experimental Drama.
+I was a founder of the Body, Space & Technology Research group at Brunel, which since evolved into the Centre for Contemporary and Digital Performance.

-She has published two monographs, three edited collections and several papers on Performance, chiefly in relation to experimental performance, live art, dance, music, film and technology and is co-editor of Body, Space & Technology Journal now in its 14th year of publication.
-Sue has also created performances which have been realised in art spaces in London.
+I have published two monographs, four edited collections and several papers on Performance, chiefly in relation to experimental performance, live art, dance, music, film, aesthetics, neuroesthetics, technology and bio-technology and am co-editor of the EBSCO indexed Body, Space & Technology Journal (Open Library of the Humanities), now in its 20th year of publication.
+Again, I am co-editor for Palgrave 'Studies in Performance and Technology'.
+I have also created performances which have been realised in art and theatre spaces in London.

-Sue has been part of various collaborations, internal and external to Brunel, with different interdisciplinary combinations, including: Engineering, Design, Psychology, Biology and Bioengineering; many of these have led to funding submissions.
-Her most recent collaboration is with the London Knowledge Lab, University of London, the Royal College of Arts and the London College of Fashion for a project titled: 'Border-Crossing Digital Arts and Social Science: New Methodological Approaches to Embodiment' which has received funding from the ESRC of £190K and began in August 2013.
+I have been part of various collaborations, internal and external to Brunel, with different interdisciplinary combinations, including: Engineering, Design, Psychology, Biology and Bioengineering; many of these have led to funding submissions.
+One of my collaborations was with the London Knowledge Lab, University College London, the Royal College of Arts and the London College of Fashion for a project titled: 'Border-Crossing Digital Arts and Social Science: New Methodological Approaches to Embodiment' which received funding from the ESRC.

 Newest selected publications